Enter1he/Lua-Engine/README.md

 LuaEngine structure

-LuaEngine consists of main executable and numerous modules written in Lua C API and loaded during executable start
+LuaEngine consists of main executable and numerous modules written in Lua C API and loaded during executable start There's the list of this modules:
+  * Graphics - module for drawing various drawable objects(mainly Text, Sprite) and primitives(mainly Square, Quad and Circle).
+Can change color of drawn objects if module's 'color' field changes.
+  * Audio - sound module for playing audio of types .ogg and .wav.
+Has capabilities for relative sound position.
+  * Collision - intersection module for checking figures collision.
+Supports intersection checks between circles, squares and points.

 LuaEngine uses object model for ease of use.
 There are several classes that LuaEngine uses:
-  * Sprite - drawable object, can be either Single image or animated SpriteSheet
+  * Sprite - drawable object, can be either Single image or animated SpriteSheet.
+  * Text - drawable object, consists of the font and it's size.
-  * Mob - movable object, implements number of common functionality for moving 2D objects
+  * Mob - movable object, implements number of common functionality for moving 2D objects.
-  * Layer - drawing object, stores drawables inside
+  * Layer - drawing object, stores drawables inside.
-  * Color - basic data type for color handling
+  * Color - basic data type for color handling.
-  * Vector - simple class for vector math
+  * Vector - simple class for vector math.

 ## Class Mixing
   In Lua there is no object-oriented model.
 However, it's easy to implement it.
 One of the ways to implement objects in